nomic-ai/deepscatter/README.md

   ```
 3. Edit the file at `index.html` to use dimensions matching those in your data.

-# JS Bundling
+# Code and bundling notes

 This is currently bundled with vite and rollup.
 There is/will be a further interaction layer on
-top of it, but the core plotting components are separate and should work as a standalone.
+top of it, but the core plotting components are separate and should work as a standalone layer that supports
+plot requests via an API.
+This is still subject to change and is not yet documented.

+The demo site at `index.html` in the vite build won't work in production because of slight differences in bundling.
+For a site that should work using the ESM module bundle created by 'npx vite build', see `index_prod.html`.

+Note that this is an ESM module and so requires you to use `<script type="module">` in your code.
+DOn't worry!
+It's 2021, we're allowed to
+do this now!

+## Code strategy

 Any interaction logic that changes the API call directly does not belong in this library.
 The only
 interaction code here is for zooming and interacting with points.